EruEri/kosu-lang/doc/Function.md

     - (.-): t -> t
     - (.!): t -> t

-- Special case:
+- Special cases:
     - (==):
         - If defined then the ( != ) operator is created by the compiler
     - (<=>):
-        - If defined then the following operator are created by the compiler:
+        - If defined then the following operators are created by the compiler:
             - (==)
             - (!=)
             - (\<)